Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Introduction

-where $h_0>0$ (in general $h_0$ may depend on $v$).
 Let $u_{n}, u_{n+1}$ denote approximations, computed by some numerical integrator, to the solution at successive time steps $t_{n}$ and $t_{n+1}=t_{n}+h$.
 Under the forward Euler monotonicity condition \eqref{FEcond1}, it is possible to prove that many Runge--Kutta and linear multistep methods also give monotone solutions; i.e., solutions that satisfy

 Such methods are known as strong stability preserving (SSP) methods, and the factor $R$ is known as the radius of absolute monotonicity or SSP coefficient of the method.
 SSP methods necessarily have non-negative coefficients, since the monotonicity property is proved using \eqref{FEcond1} and convexity.
+Results on numerical preservation of some other properties, like non-negativity \cite{Horvath2005} or discrete maximum-principle \cite{zhang2010}, can also be obtained in the SSP framework.

-Monotonicity cannot be ensured using only assumption \eqref{FEcond1} in general for methods with negative coefficients \cite[Thm.
-4.2]{Kraaijevanger1991}, or even for some methods (such as the classical fourth-order RK method) with non-negative coefficients \cite[Thm.
+Monotonicity cannot be ensured using only assumption \eqref{FEcond1} for methods with negative coefficients \cite[Thm.
+4.2]{Kraaijevanger1991}, or even for some methods (such as the classical fourth-order Runge--Kutta method) with non-negative coefficients \cite[Thm.
 9.6]{Kraaijevanger1991}.
-In order to accommodate such methods, a second discrete approximation to $-\mathcal F$ is introduced and referred to as $\ft$.
-This discretization must be monotone under an explicit Euler step with negative step size:
+However, in some problems (such as those of Section \ref{sec:example} below) it happens that $f$ satisfies property \eqref{FEcond1} also for negative step sizes.
+In other cases, $f$ is a dissipative approximation of a conservative operator, in which case one may devise a second approximation $\ft$ that is dissipative for negative step sizes; i.e.

 where $\tilde{h}_0>0$.
-In the context of hyperbolic problems, $\ft$ must be biased in the downwind direction, and typically $\tilde{h}_0 = h_0$.
-The downwind spatial discretization $\ft$ is to be used in place of $f$ wherever a negative coefficient appears in the time integration method, in order to ensure monotonicity of the overall method.
-Introduction of a downwind discretization makes it possible to ensure monotonicity for a broader class of methods, including the classical RK method of order four.
+This situation arises naturally in the context of hyperbolic PDE semi-discretizations, where $f$ is upwind-biased and $\ft$ is downwind-biased; typically $\tilde{h}_0 = h_0$.

+The function $\ft$ is to be used in place of $f$ wherever a negative coefficient appears in the time integration method, in order to ensure monotonicity of the overall method.
+Introduction of $\ft$ makes it possible to ensure monotonicity for a broader class of methods, including the classical Runge--Kutta method of order four.
 It also makes it possible to ensure monotonicity for many methods under larger step sizes.